Skip to content

 • After the signing ceremony on August 2, 1776, the Declaration was most likely filed in Philadelphia in the office of Charles Thomson, who served as the Secretary of the Continental Congress from 1774 to 1789.

-• The Declaration remained safe at a private home in Leesburg for an interval of several weeks–in fact, until the British had withdrawn their troops from Washington and their fleet from the Chesapeake Bay.
-In September 1814 the Declaration was returned to the national capital.
-With the exception of a trip to Philadelphia for the Centennial and to Fort Knox during World War II, it has remained there ever since.
+• The Declaration remained safe at a private home in Leesburg for several weeks–in fact, until the British had withdrawn their troops from Washington and their fleet from the Chesapeake Bay.
+In September 1814, the Declaration was returned to the national capital.
+Except for a trip to Philadelphia for the Centennial and Fort Knox during World War II, it has remained there ever since.

 • The 26 copies of the Dunlap broadside known to exist are dispersed among American and British institutions and private owners.
 The following are the current locations of the copies.